 - How do I know if my doctor met the minimum standard of care?
 Typically, a doctor must match the quality of care that other doctors of reasonable skill would have provided to meet the requisite standard of care.
 However, there are a few caveats.
 First, a doctor’s quality of care is only compared to other doctors with the same background.
 Second, a doctor’s quality of care is only compared to other doctors, of a similar background, who are practicing in the same medical community.

 - What was that, again?
 That’s right, the “standard” a doctor must meet is vague and confusing, and certainly up for interpretation by a court.
 For example, doctor’s can argue that they met a standard of care because they acted just as other doctors would have in their community.
 Put another way, most doctors don’t have to provide the standard of care commonly used at the Mayo Clinic, or other first class medical institution.
 Instead, they need only provide the standard of care used in their local community hospital.
 This kind of argument can be difficult for a plaintiff to overcome and requires carefully considered strategy, best based on significant experience with medical malpractice law and knowledge of local medical institutions.

 The “standard of care” is a phrase used over and over in medical malpractice litigation.
 As you can see, however, it’s actual definition and how it will be used in your claim is a difficult question to answer.
-For this reason, among others, you should reach out to an experienced medical malpractice lawyer Phoenix, AZ relies on today if you believe you may have a medical malpractice claim against your medical provider.
+For this reason, among others, you should reach out to an experienced medical malpractice lawyer today if you believe you may have a medical malpractice claim against your medical provider.

 Posted on September 16, 2018 @ 1:12 am